connectedbydata/connectedbydata.org/_posts/2023-06-27-data-policy-digest.md

 * ORG published a report on the [Information Commissioner’s Office during the pandemic](https://www.openrightsgroup.org/press-releases/org-report-finds-that-ico-failed-to-hold-the-government-to-account-over-use-of-public-health-data-during-pandemic/).
 The ICO has also been criticised by lawyers and data protection experts, [according to Computer Weekly](https://www.computerweekly.com/news/366542617/ICO-under-fire-for-taking-limited-action-over-serious-data-breaches)

 * techUK launched a [UK Tech Plan](https://www.techuk.org/resource/a-uk-tech-plan-how-the-next-government-can-use-technology-to-build-a-better-britain.html) at their Policy leadership Conference

-* The Digital Trade Alliance have published a report on [‘The United Kingdom’s Post-Brexit Push for Deregulation in Global Data Governance’](https://dtalliance.org/uk-global-data-governance-report/)

 * Demos published [‘Rewiring The Web: The future of personal data’](https://demos.co.uk/research/rewiring-the-web-the-future-of-personal-data/)